Blog

 Some antivirus programs and firewalls may block the system's access to activation servers.

-Step 1: Temporarily disable your antivirus program and try to activate again.
+Step 1: Temporarily disable your antivirus software and try the activation again.

-However, make sure that you are using a legitimate and secure source of software and that your computer is not connected to an untrusted network.
+However, make sure you are using a legitimate and secure source for the software and that your computer is not connected to an untrusted network.

-8. Use the correct product key assigned to your system version.
+8. Use the correct product key for your system version

-Ensure you are using the product key assigned to that specific operating system version (e.g., Windows 10 Home will not activate Windows 10 Pro).
-Keys are assigned to specific editions and architectures (32 or 64-bit).
+Make sure you use the product key assigned to that exact version of the operating system (for example, a Windows 10 Home key will not activate Windows 10 Pro).
+Keys are assigned to specific editions and architectures (32-bit or 64-bit).

 9. Installing the latest updates

-Sometimes installing the latest patches can resolve system errors affecting activation.
+Sometimes installing the latest updates can resolve system errors that are preventing activation.

 Step 1: Go to Settings > Update & Security > Windows Update and check for updates.

-Install all available patches, restart your computer, and try to activate the system again.
+Install all available updates, restart your computer, and try activating the system again.

-In extreme cases, when all other methods fail, it is worth considering a clean installation of the system using media downloaded from the Microsoft website, making sure that the key corresponds to the version of the system.
+In extreme cases, when all other methods fail, you should consider performing a clean installation of the system using media downloaded from the Microsoft website, making sure that the product key matches the version of the system.

 Summary

-Error 0x80080005 can be frustrating, but in most cases it is caused by technical issues in the system that can be fixed using the steps above.
-The most important thing is to proceed step by step, starting with simple methods such as restarting and ending with more advanced ones such as repairing system files or resetting update components.
-If the problem persists, it is also worth checking whether the product key is compatible with the system version and downloaded from a trusted source.
+Error 0x80080005 can be frustrating, but in most cases it’s caused by technical issues in the system that can be fixed by following the steps above.
+The most important thing is to proceed step by step, starting with simple methods, such as restarting, and moving on to more advanced ones, such as repairing system files or resetting update components.
+If the problem persists, it’s also worth checking whether the product key is compatible with your system version and was downloaded from a trusted source.

 Sign in